 The Secretary seeks to deny Black voters the remedy that Section 2 guarantees them by complaining that the remedy would benefit candidates that Black voters prefer.
 See, e.g., Resp.
 Br.
 2 (bemoaning that the preservation of districts where Black voters can elect candidates of choice would be "beneficial to Democrats").
 It does not matter whether Black voters tend to support Republican candidates or Democratic candidates-each of which has been the case in American history.
 What matters is that where Black voters are large enough to comprise a majority in a single-member district, vote cohesively, are stymied by bloc voting, and the totality of circumstances supports relief-each of which has been established here-they are entitled to an additional district where they can elect their preferred candidates.
-Plaintiffs satisfied this standard twice with respect to the Senate map and five times with respect to the House map.
 Contrary to the Secretary's misdirection, the simple tautology that the party Black voters prefer will benefit if candidates that Black voters prefer are able to win election does not make this case about partisanship.

 The Secretary fundamentally misconceives Section 2's purpose and application.
-The problem that Section 2 redresses in the vote dilution context is not that white voters vote differently than Black voters, or even that white-preferred Republican candidates defeat Black-preferred Democratic candidates.
+The problem that Section 2 redresses in the vote dilution context is not that white voters vote differently than Black voters, or even that white-preferred

+Republican candidates defeat Black-preferred Democratic candidates.
 The problem is that a Black-preferred candidate could win in a given area but for the chosen placement of district lines, resulting in vote dilution.
-See LULAC, 548 U.S. at 433.
+See League of United Latin Am.
+Citizens v.
+Perry, 548 U.S. 399, 433 (2006) ("LULAC").
 As long as officials elected by white majorities can rely on dilutive redistricting schemes as a substitute for courting Black support to win office, the interests of Black voters are condemned to echo in the void.
 A Section 2 remedy gives candidates the electoral incentive to champion Black voters' unique interests and be their candidate of choice because Black voters have a meaningful opportunity to "pull, haul, and trade" their way to political power.
 De Grandy, 512 U.S. at 1020.
 Under lawful maps, Democrats and Republicans should have equal incentive to add to their coalition by winning Black voters to their tent.

 The Secretary's approach, in contrast, manipulates and distorts the electoral playing field by guaranteeing that white-preferred candidates can remain in power, without ever having to solicit a Black vote, by drawing lines that exploit racially polarized voting.
-And when a violation is actually proven, as it has been here, the Secretary would still guarantee white-preferred candidates remain in power by eliminating effective opportunity districts for Black voters, ensuring Black voters remain inconsequential and underrepresented in the State.
+And when a violation is actually proven, as it has been here, the Secretary would still guarantee white-preferred candidates remain in power by eliminating an effective opportunity district for Black voters, ensuring Black voters remain inconsequential and underrepresented in the State.
 This undermines the purpose of Section 2, which was passed to "foster this cooperation" between differing racial groups to join together and elect their candidates of choice.
 See Bartlett, 556 U.S. at 25.